AhmedRiazK/ddc-monitor/README.md

 ```

 The project is intended as a foundation for a native Linux monitor-control application with future GNOME desktop integration and support for additional DDC/CI features.

+### AI-Assisted Development

+This project was developed with substantial assistance from AI.
+AI-generated code and suggestions were used during implementation, architecture design, debugging, and documentation.
+The code was reviewed, modified, integrated, and tested as part of the development process.